Scalable Variational Bayes Inference for Dynamic Variable Selection: Model specification and inference

-Figure \ref{fig:dimensionreduction} provides a visual representation of Proposition \ref{theo:main} for a simple simulation set up in which a given predictor is never included in the model (see Section \ref{sec:comp_mcmc}).
-The dashed line identifies the iteration at which the conditions in Proposition \ref{theo:main} are satisfied for $\epsilon=0.01$.
-After few iterations $\mu_{q(\gamma_{jt})}$ remains zero $\forall t$.
-As a result, the corresponding $j$-th predictor can be deleted from the regression specification.
-This result provides a dimension reduction strategy which is summarised in Algorithm \ref{algo:algo2}.
-Specifically, we can remove the $j$-th variable from the set of predictors during the estimation.
-Such automatic exclusion strategy improves the computational efficiency when $p$ increases, but the signal $\bar{p}\leq p$ remains constant, where $\bar{p}=\mathsf{card}(\mathcal{J})$ and the set $\mathcal{J}=\{j:\sum_{t=1}^n\gamma_{jt}>0\}$ collects the indexes of regression coefficients that are included in the model at least for one $t$.
+Proposition \ref{theo:main} provides a useful ``dimension reduction'' strategy whereby we can remove the $j$-th variable from the set of predictors within the coordinate ascent algorithm.
+Such an exclusion strategy improves the computational efficiency when $p$ increases but the signal $\bar{p}\leq p$ remains constant, where $\bar{p}=\mathsf{card}(\mathcal{J})$ and $\mathcal{J}=\{j:\sum_{t=1}^n\gamma_{jt}>0\}$ collects the indexes of regression coefficients that are included in the model at least for one $t$.
+The extended algorithm, which includes Proposition \ref{theo:main}, is summarized in Algorithm 3 in the Supplementary Material.
+Section C.1 in the Supplementary Material provides a comprehensive visual discussion of the implications of Proposition \ref{theo:main} for a simple simulation set-up.
+The approximation is exact after less than 30 iterations, meaning the algorithm induces sparsity in the full trajectory of time-varying parameters as highlighted in Eq.\eqref{eq:sparsity}.